West Bengal Board of Madrasah Education

 The West Bengal Board of Madrasah Education is the state government administered autonomous examining authority for affiliated and recognized madrasahs in West Bengal, India.
-Perhaps among the oldest post-secondary boards in India, it is the only madrasah board that is recognized by the Government of India.It is one of the parastatal organization of the Minority Affairs and Madrasah Educatino Department.
+Perhaps among the oldest post-secondary boards in India, it is the only madrasah board that is recognized by the Government of India.
+It is one of the parastatal organization of the Minority Affairs and Madrasah Education Department.
 The West Bengal Board of Madrasah Education is the West Bengal state government administered autonomous examining authority for the High Madrasah examination (or secondary madrasah level examination) of West Bengal, India.
 It has come into force by the West Bengal Board of Madrasah Education Act-1994.

 Concept of Madrasah Education in West Bengal

 The Arabic word madrasa (plural: madaris) generally has two meanings: (1) in its more common literal and colloquial usage, it simply means "school"; (2) in its secondary meaning, a madrasa is an educational institution offering instruction in Islamic subjects including, but not limited to, the Quran, the sayings (hadith) of the Prophet Muhammad, jurisprudence (fiqh), and law.

 Historically, madrasas were distinguished as institutions of higher studies and existed in contrast to more rudimentary schools called kuttab that taught only the Quran.
 There are two categories of Madrasah education system in West Bengal.
 One is High Madrasah Education System and other one is Senior Madrasah Education System.
 The High Madrasah Education System is a modern education system following by Maulana Abu Nasar Md.
 Waheed and Senior Madrasah Education System is an upper primary label madrasah from class V to VIII.